 Visitors are usually as impressed by the layout of the place itself as they are by all of the Hogarth paintings and historical pieces displayed throughout it.
 The overall effect is something between a videogame setting (where you’re stuck in an abandoned mansion without a map but with plenty of marauding zombies—trust us on this!) and a mad scientist’s laboratory if he collected sculpture as his specimens.
 Let’s call the style “English eccentric” for short.

 For a truly unforgettable experience, go to the Soane Museum during one of the candle-lit evening tours in which you wind your way toward the basement and its centerpiece sarcophagus.
-But for a truly unforgettable place to stay—minus the mummy—we suggest one of these conveniently located New York Habitat vacation rentals:
+But for a truly unforgettable place to stay—minus the mummy—we suggest one of these conveniently located flat rentals in Bloomsbury:

-• A spacious 3-bedroom rental accommodation in Westminster-Fitzrovia (LN-328) on the fifth floor of a modern apartment building, with elevator, that borders pretty Fitzroy Square.
+• A spacious 3-bedroom Accommodation in Westminster-Fitzrovia (LN-328) on the fifth floor of a modern apartment building, with elevator, that borders pretty Fitzroy Square.

-• For something smaller, we have a furnished studio in Westminster-Bloomsbury (LN-386) on the second floor of an apartment building, near Euston station, that employs a part-time doorman.
+• For something smaller, we have a studio Vacation Rental in Westminster-Bloomsbury (LN-386) on the second floor of an apartment building, near Euston station, that employs a part-time doorman.

-Each of these New York Habitat accommodations will put you in the heart of London, near two of its most eclectic spaces.
+Each of thes accommodations in London will put you in the heart of the city, near two of its most eclectic spaces.
 But the surrounding area is really a work of art in itself.

 What’s your favorite piece in the enormous collections of the British Museum?
 Have you ever been to Sir John Soane’s Museum or had a run-in with the reputed ghost in the girls’ room?
 Please let us know by leaving your comments below.